Easy Homemade Bread Recipe

 Easy white bread Recipe

-- Add the flour, butter, yeast and salt to a bowl and mix together.500 g Strong white flour, 7 g Sachet of yeast, 1.5 tsp Salt, 40 g Soft butter
+- Add the flour, butter, yeast and salt to a bowl and mix together.500 g Organic Strong white flour, 7 g Sachet of yeast, 1.5 tsp Salt, 40 g Soft butter

 - Pour in around half of the water and give it a good mix together with your fingers.
 Continue to add the water a little bit at a time, combining the mixture and collecting all the flour from the sides of the bowl.
 The dough needs to be well mixed but not soggy or sticky.300 ml Warm water